AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview.md

 An App Builder Application is a serverless application that extends [Adobe Product APIs](/apis).
 These applications can be one of two kinds: headless or headful.
 Each of these types is described in more detail in the sections that follow.

-### Headless Application
+### Headless application

 In a headless application, the application consists of a set of serverless actions and/or sequences deployed to [Runtime](/runtime), Adobe's serverless platform.

 A typical headless application would integrate well with a remote script or process that invokes it, such as an [AEM Assets workflow](https://docs.adobe.com/content/help/en/experience-manager-65/assets/using/assets-workflow.html) or an [ACS activity](https://docs.adobe.com/content/help/en/campaign-standard/using/managing-processes-and-data/data-management-activities/external-api.html).

-### Headful Application
+### Headful application

 A headful application is a Single Page Application (SPA) with a full-fledged user interface (UI) served from the out-of-the-box Content Delivery Network.
 This type of application calls [Adobe Product APIs](/apis) directly from the client when applicable.
 When there is a strong need to orchestrate [Adobe Product API](/apis) calls with 3rd party API calls, or with Adobe Identity Management System for authentication purposes, you can deploy serverless actions and/or sequences using [Runtime](/runtime).

-## JAMStack: Anatomy of an App Builder App
+## JAMStack: Anatomy of an App Builder app

 App Builder apps that are Single Page Applications with a full-fledged UI should follow the [JAMStack Architecture](https://jamstack.org/).

 The three main components of App Builder apps are:

-- [Adobe Product APIs](/apis), exposed to external developers and consumers through Adobe I/O API Gateway.
+- [Adobe Product APIs](/apis), exposed to external Developers and consumers through Adobe I/O API Gateway.
 - [Javascript-based SDK](https://github.com/adobe/aio-sdk) and serverless actions, sequences, and APIs deployed to [Runtime](/runtime).
 - [React-Spectrum](https://react-spectrum.adobe.com/), Adobe's front-end framework which applies Adobe's Design System to React-based components.

 ![JAMStack Architecture](../images/jamstack-anatomy-application-march2021.png)

-## SDK Components
+## SDK components

-### CLI
+### Command-Line Interface (CLI)

-The [CLI](https://github.com/adobe/aio-cli) is one of the main touchpoints for App Builder developers.
+The [CLI](https://github.com/adobe/aio-cli) is one of the main touchpoints for App Builder Developers.
 It is based on [oclif](https://oclif.io/), which is a popular framework to build extensible command line tools.

 The CLI comes out-of-the-box with the following capabilities: